-The Italian Study Abroad advisor approves credit for classes in Italian language, literature, film or culture (ITAL and/or ITTR).
+The Director of UVa in Siena and Florence approves credit for classes in Italian language, literature, film or culture (ITAL and/or ITTR).

 3 UVa credits are granted for every 45 contact hours of study abroad.
 Wherever possible, students will be given credit for actual UVa-equivalent courses.
 The student seeking transfer credit approval should show adequate equivalency between the study abroad course and an existing UVa ITAL or ITTR course from among the course offerings listed in the The Undergraduate Record.

 "Adequate equivalency" means that the course desired is almost identical to a UVa ITAL or ITTR course in terms of:

 - language in wh/ the course is taught

 - in-class hours / credits

 When no such equivalent exists, the Study Abroad Program Director will have the option of assigning any number of generic transfer credits (e.g. 2 credits of SPAN 3000T or 6 credits of SPAN 4000T, etc.), or of refusing to give UVa credit for the course.
 Such generic credit may or may not count for the major or minor, at the discretion of the Italian Study Abroad advisor.